imapex/imapex101/module2/Module 2 README.md

 Issues / Tags
 -----------------------

-Issues will be the primary vehicle by which feature enhancements and bug fixes will be tracked.
+Issues are the primary vehicle by which feature enhancements and bug fixes are tracked.

+Labels are used to categorize the the issue.
+Examples of tags are enhancement, bug, question, help wanted.

 *TIP:* To close an issue in the same repository, use one of the keywords in the list below followed by a reference to the issue number in the commit message.
 For example, a commit message with Fixes #45 will close issue 45